 Many traders that had a winning streak of few trades, get their confidence skyrocketing and then take much bigger risks.
 Of course, at that stage losses will occur and they will find themselves with bigger losses than the profits they did before.

 Another common mistake is – Not using a stop loss at all!

 Not limiting your risk is a recipe for failure.
 If you don’t limit your risk, you may find yourself in real trouble.

 Risk Reward Ratio

 You invest (risk) $1 (for example) and you expect to win $2.
-This is what risk-reward ratio is about.
+This is what the risk-reward ratio is about.
 How much are you willing to risk and what is your potential gain of this investment.
 This is another crucial part of your trading plan.
 Having a positive risk-reward ratio is highly recommended.
 Unfortunately, many traders do vice versa.
 Risk more than they expect in return.
-It’s a guaranteed recipe to failure.
+It’s a guaranteed recipe for failure.

 As you probably already know, in forex we trade in pairs.
 There is a phenomenon called correlation among the pairs.
 Translated in simple words – when 1 pair is moving higher, the other will follow and do almost the same.
 That would be a positive correlation.
 On the other hand, would be negative.
 This means that if pair X is moving higher, pair Z would be moving lower.